 Income considerations

-Republicans have pointed to the elimination of the income cap for the subsidies among the issues with extending the pandemic policy.
+Republicans said eliminating the income cap on subsidies was one issue with extending the pandemic emergency policy.

 “People who make $600,000 a year get a government subsidy for their health care,” said House Speaker Mike Johnson, Louisiana Republican.
 “I don’t think that that’s going to be a popular measure when people understand how that works.”

-While people at any income threshold are eligible for the subsidies, a Joint Committee on Taxation analysis found that none of the benefits would actually go to anyone making over $500,000.
+Although people at any income threshold are eligible for the subsidies, a Joint Committee on Taxation analysis found that none of the benefits would go to anyone making more than $500,000 annually.

-Households earning above 400% of the federal poverty level still have to contribute 8.5% of their income toward their premium before the subsidies would kick in, which prevents the richest earners from qualifying.
+Households earning above 400% of the federal poverty level must contribute 8.5% of their income toward their premiums before the subsidies kick in, preventing the wealthiest earners from qualifying.

 Premiums still increasing

 The government payments of the subsidies go directly to insurers who are in charge of setting rates for health insurance premiums.
-Republicans argue the policy does not actually reduce the cost of health care but just hides some of the increases from consumers.
+Republicans argue that the policy does not reduce the cost of health care but hides some of the increases from consumers.

 “Making the subsidies permanent will harden Obamacare’s grip on our health care system and make much-needed meaningful reform impossible,” National Taxpayers Union President Pete Sepp and five members of the House Freedom Caucus wrote in a Newsweek op-ed arguing for “alternatives that empower patients rather than the government.”

 Many Republicans in and outside the Freedom Caucus want to let the enhanced Obamacare subsidies expire.
-But others, particularly Republicans from swing districts and areas with high Obamacare enrollment, are interested in at least a short-term extension.
+Others, particularly Republicans from swing districts and areas with high Obamacare enrollment, are interested in at least a short-term extension.

-Rep. Jen Kiggans, Virginia Republican, and Tom Suozzi, New York Democrat, are leading a bipartisan bill to extend the enhanced subsidies for one year that has 12 GOP and eight Democratic cosponsors.
+Rep. Jennifer Kiggans, Virginia Republican, and Thomas Suozzi, New York Democrat, are leading a bipartisan bill to extend the enhanced subsidies for one year.
+The bill has 12 Republican and eight Democratic co-sponsors.

-Most Democrats say a one-year extension isn’t long enough, but have left wiggle room to compromise from their opening demand for a permanent extension.
+Most Democrats say a one-year extension isn’t enough but have left wiggle room to compromise from their opening demand for a permanent extension.

-Whatever the duration, any extension of the subsidies would have a limited impact on premium rates for 2026 since insurers have already set their prices.
+Whatever the duration, any extension of the subsidies would have a limited impact on premium rates for 2026 because insurers have already set their prices.

 They can make some adjustments until Obamacare open enrollment begins Nov.
 1, but rates will remain unchanged if Congress does not act before then, the CBO said.